-- (i) Dispatch Data or High Resolution Data; or - (ii) the majority of System Security Primary Data or System Security Secondary Data transmitted by the DCF. - (b) If 5 business days' notice cannot be given, subject to paragraph (d), AEMO may defer the outage. - (c) AEMO may defer or cancel outages and require DCFs on outage to be returned to service if AEMO considers that a planned outage would: - (i) adversely affect power system security; - (ii) occur when power system security is adversely affected by other events; or - (iii) occur when AEMO has issued, or is likely to issue, a lack of reserve notice. - (d) If plant related to the DCF is out of service at that time, and will not return to service while the DCF is out of service, the outage notice may be reduced to 24 hours.
+- (a) A DCP must give AEMO 5 business days' notice, subject to paragraph (d), of a planned outage of any of its DCFs affecting, or likely to affect: - (i) Dispatch Data or High Resolution Data; or - (ii) the majority of Primary System Security Primary Data or Secondary System Security Secondary Data transmitted by the DCF. - (b) If 5 business days' notice cannot be given, subject to paragraph (d), AEMO may defer the outage. - (c) AEMO may defer or cancel outages and require DCFs on outage to be returned to service if AEMO considers that a planned outage would: - (i) adversely affect power system security; - (ii) occur when power system security is adversely affected by other events; or - (iii) occur when AEMO has issued, or is likely to issue, a lack of reserve notice. - (d) If plant related to the DCF is out of service at that time, and will not return to service while the DCF is out of service, the outage notice may be reduced to 24 hours.